Small business guides > Quick guide to GST > Working out your GST refund or payment

 You work out GST by comparing the amount you paid on purchases to the amount you collected on sales.

-You may need to make adjustments for assets, such as a car or computer, that are shared between your business and family.
-Visit the IRD page on claiming mixed-use assets for more.
+You may need to make adjustments for assets, such as a car or computer, that is shared between your business and family.
+Visit the IRD page on claiming mixed-use assets for more information.

 How to work out GST in four steps

-1. Note the GST paid on your business purchases
+1. Make a note of the GST paid on your business purchases

 3. Add both types of GST